lukaswhite/php-meta-tags-parser/README.md

 ## Cleansing the data

 The package ships with a very simple string cleanser; essentially it just decodes any HTML entities.
 You're free to provide your own cleanser; just implement the `CleansesStrings` interface, and provide an instance to the parser's constructor.
+It simply needs to provide a `run()` method, that accepts a string and returns the cleansed version.

-## Sanitzing the data
+## Sanitizing the data

 The package ships with a very simple string sanitzer; under the hood it simply uses the `strip_tags()` function.
 If you wish to provide your own sanitizer, just implement the `SanitizesStrings` interface, and provide an instance to the parser's constructor.
+It simply needs to provide a `run()` method, that accepts a string and returns the sanitized version.